venantius/darg/README.md

 # darg

-A Clojure library designed to ... well, that part is up to you.
+A Clojure clone of iDoneThis, designed to be better (and cheaper!) in all regards.

 ## Usage

-FIXME
+`lein run` to start a server running on localhost:8080

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 UrsaCorp.
+All rights reserved.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.